bedirhankose/GameOfStores/README.md

+#Simpra iOS Final Project

 # GameOfStores
 A programmatically created application that pulls API data from the RAWG website, displays games using 3rd party libraries, can search and set favorites.

 ## Prerequisites